 How many Dutch islands have you been to?
 Tell us in the comments below!

-Editor’s Note: This article was originally published in June 2019, and was fully updated in September 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in June 2019, and was fully updated in June 2023 for your reading pleasure.